Your Team of Collaborative Specialists

 Representative Cases

 - Hernandez v.
 Reed Group, Ltd. et al., 311 Or.
 App.
-70, 490 P3d 166 (2021) (appellate victory against third-party benefits administrator that erroneously denied medical leave and claimed it could not be sued under Oregon employment laws)
+70, 490 P3d 166 (2021) (appellate victory against third-party benefits administrator on claim of aiding or abetting unlawful denial of medical leave)

 - Vasquez v.
 Blubird World, LLC, Mult.
 Co.
 Circuit Court, Case No. 18CV41572 (jury verdict in favor of employee on claims of hostile work environment, disability discrimination, and constructive discharge)